Demonstration notebook for the mailcom package

 pp.pprint(input_handler.email_list[3])

-Here, we have asked the input handler only to match two of the columns, so the other columns are discarded.
+Here, we have asked the input handler only to match five of the columns, the “file” column of the original data is discarded.

 Reading eml